Transmission Control Module Cost UK: 2026 Price Guide

 Tools Needed:

-• Torque wrench for mounting bolts
+• Torque wrench

-• Laptop with manufacturer diagnostic software
+• OBD-II scanner with manufacturer-specific software

-Time Estimate: 2-3 hours (excluding programming setup)
+Time Estimate: 2-3 hours for mechanical work, plus programming time

 Money-Saving Tips

-Choose Independent Specialists
+Choose Independent Garages

-Consider Quality Aftermarket Parts
+Consider Aftermarket Parts

 Get Multiple Quotes

-Check for Manufacturer Recalls
+Check for Seasonal Offers

 This article’s pricing data has been verified against UK garage pricing databases and parts suppliers.
-Written by Diarmuid Doyle.
+Written by James Crawford.
 Last updated April 2026.

 Frequently Asked Questions